 The stretch of the time that the country is under quarantine drastically decreased banks’ brick-and-mortar operations.
 Because of this, more and more users are migrating to online banking.
 ATM usage has also declined by 25% since the beginning of ECQ.
 Such push banks to leverage on improving the customer service and digital experience.

 The PwC highlights the significance of keeping the bond between the banks and its stakeholders, especially the clients, warm during this time of economic crisis.

 According to them, banks may want to consider the following to keep client relationships healthy and customer-service managed:

 - Proactively reach out and offer training to customers who are not familiar with online banking.
-No client must be left behind during the evolution that is befalling in the banking sector.
+No client must be left behind during the evolution that is befalling in the banking and finance sector.
 Banks should assist their clients through this change, particularly those who find this transition not easy.

 - Combine human and digital touchpoints in attending to customer concerns and needs.
 Banks should extend their services beyond person-to-person interaction.
 They should be able to address customer concerns through different channels, including online chats and emails.

 - Train customer service personnel to better prepare them for interacting with borrowers with dignity and respect during this stressful time.
 Building customer trust is imperative during this struggling time as it will leave a lasting impression on them and will speak of the wholistic values that the bank upholds.